 This is your strongest card.
 The finance company is jointly liable with the dealer under Section 75 of the Consumer Credit Act.

+Write to the finance company stating that you've rejected the car under the Consumer Rights Act 2015, explaining the dealer isn't responding, requesting they intervene and process your rejection, and including copies of all correspondence with the dealer.
 Finance companies have commercial leverage over dealers.
 They also don't want Financial Ombudsman complaints, so they often resolve things quickly.

 Trading Standards